Richmond County, Georgia: Politics

+As of the 2020s, Richmond County is a strongly Democratic Party voting county, voting 67.79% for Kamala Harris in 2024.
 Similar to most urban counties in the state with majority African American populations, Richmond County has backed the Democratic Party candidate by increasing margins since 1992.
 However, in every presidential election from 1952 to 1988 which did not have Georgian Jimmy Carter on the ballot, the county backed the Republican candidate for president.
 In 1968 it was one of only eight counties in Georgia where George Wallace came in third.
 Prior to 1952, the county voted like a typical Solid South county, voting for Democratic presidential candidates by landslide margins until backing Dixiecrat Strom Thurmond in 1948.
 1928 was an exception to this rule with Herbert Hoover beating Al Smith handily due to anti-Catholic sentiment.